adityaarun2/exploratory-data-analysis-project/README.md

 ## Introduction

 Welcome to the exploratory data analysis project on the relationship between cooking ingredients and average rating of recipes!
 This project aims to investigate whether there is a correlation between the number of ingredients a recipe needs to cook and how highly it is rated by users.
-Our research is centered around the question:

 The dataset used for this analysis contains information on a variety of recipes, including their ingredients, cooking times, and user ratings.
 By exploring this data, we hope to gain insights into the factors that contribute to a recipe's success and popularity.
 This dataset contains recipes and ratings from <a href='food.com'> food.com</a>.